List of Bosnia and Herzegovina folk songs: Emina

 Emina was originally a poem written by Bosnian Serb poet Aleksa Šantić, being first published in 1902.
 It became a popular sevdalinka covered by many artists from the former Yugoslav republics over the course of the 20th century.
 The subject of the song is Šantić's teenage neighbor, a Bosniak girl named Emina Sefić.
 It is one of the most well-known sevdalinka songs of all time.

 Many artists have covered the song, but the version by fellow Mostar native, Bosnian singer Himzo Polovina, remains the most popular.
-Upon hearing of the death of Emina Sefić, Polovina went to poet Sevda Katica's home in the village of Donja Mahala.
+Upon hearing of the death of Emina Sefić, Polovina went to poet Sevda Katica's home in the Mostar neighborhood of Donja Mahala.
 He found her in the yard of the family home, informed her of Emina's death and she shuddered with grief and spoke the verses:

 Polovina recorded the song and added Sevda's new verses.

 I

 Istom zora na iztoku rudi

 A very old Bosnian historical poem about Muhamed (Mujo) Isabegović, son of Isa-beg Ishaković.